 part one: play their game

 Numerous opinion pieces discussing Intellectual Property (IP) and Innovation in Canada have published over the last 18 months, or so.

-They thought about an Innovation Arms Race, Made in Canada solutions and, more recently, Innovation Leakage.
+They considered an Innovation Arms Race, Made in Canada solutions and, more recently, Innovation Leakage.
 The overriding premise; Canadian innovation and IP, particularly that which is at least partially publicly funded, is landing in non-Canadian hands.
 AI and 5G are the most commonly cited technologies.
 This needs some thought cycles.
 There must be a different path.
 I will address each of the above themes, over a few articles, starting with Innovation Leakage.

 How did this happen?
 Why did Google decide to invest in Dr. Hinton’s research, and obtain rights to generated IP?
 First, I doubt Google went to a pitch night to see what ideas were out there.
 I also doubt Dr. Hinton was shopping his idea around as the next big thing.
 Google would have in-house expertise that understood Dr. Hinton’s research and its application.
 They would have been interested at a level much deeper than the average product at a pitch night.
 Google understood the technology at a fundamental level and could extrapolate its importance.

-At this point it is also of interest to mention that IP is generally much more valuable at a lower, fundamental level than at some higher level that is closer to a product.
-Anyone reading ned’s news will have read posts on this topic, so I will not discuss it further here.
+At this point it is also of interest to mention that IP is often more valuable at a lower, fundamental level than at some higher level that is closer to a product.
+Generally, at this lower level there is more opportunity to impact a greater number of subsequent inventions in diverse fields.
+Anyone reading ned’s news will have read posts on this topic.